 Each candidate for a district election must be proposed and seconded by registered electors from the electoral area they wish to stand in and have an additional eight assenters.
 Nomination packs contain full information of all the requirements.

-To find out more about being a councillor and local councils see links below:
+To find out more about being a Councillor and about local Councils, see links below: